+A growing body of research indicates that poverty has a profoundly negative impact on a child’s future.
 In Tulsa, OK, approximately 40,000 children younger than nine years of age live in or near poverty.
 Even before birth, these children face challenges that threaten their cognitive and social-emotional development.
 As a result, many are poorly prepared to start school and risk falling behind, becoming further entrenched in a cycle of inter-generational poverty.

 A Promising Solution

 The Birth through Eight Strategy for Tulsa (BEST) builds a “continuum of care” to increase the supply of, and access to, evidence-based programs and other services that provide support for families and children from preconception through age eight.
 Trained family advocates help parents and caregivers navigate a full range of services, and an cross-sector system will deliver real-time information to best serve families.
 This approach has the potential to serve as a model for other communities across America to break the cycle of inter-generational poverty.

 Our investment supports the first phase of a 10-year plan to significantly increase the supply of, and access to, programs and services for low-income children under age nine.
 This plan aims to increase the percentage of children born healthy, on a positive developmental trajectory at age three, ready for kindergarten, and achieving success by third grade.
 The first phase will establish a firm foundation for later expansion and strengthen the initiative so it can serve as an adaptable model for other communities.

 $31M invested over 2 years

 Reach 17,000 children annually, or 43% of target population

 Develop an integrated data system to aggregate and report information from program providers as part of the “continuum of care”

 By creating a comprehensive provider network and streamlining communication, BEST connects Tulsa residents to a continuum of evidence-based programs that include some of the nation’s highest- quality early learning opportunities for children.